djpohly/dwl/README.md

 - Zero flickering - Wayland users naturally expect that "every frame is perfect"
 - Layer shell popups (used by Waybar)
 - Damage tracking provided by scenegraph API

+Given the Wayland architecture, dwl has to implement features from dwm **and** the xorg-server, because of this, it is impossible to maintain the goal of 2000 SLOC and have all features that dwm had.

 Features under consideration (possibly as patches) are: